jordanstidham/Additional-Projects/README.md

 # Projects
-Created for: Academics, The Oak Ridge Institute for Science and Education (ORISE) Workforce Development Programs
+Created for: School, The Oak Ridge Institute for Science and Education (ORISE) Workforce Development Programs

 A collection of other targeted projects and communications.